antpearson/Mixd-CSS-Framework/README.md

 **Read:**
 * [goo.gl/S5inY](http://goo.gl/S5inY)

+### Proportional Grids

+This frameworks uses Matt Berridge's [Proportional Grids](http://builtbyboon.com/blog/proportional-grids) for layout.

 ## Modules

+- **This is where the bulk of your css will go**
-- Modules (e.g. `.panel`) are nested inside layout components and can always be moved to a different part of the page without breaking.
+- Modules (e.g. `.panel`) lie inside layout components and can **always** be moved to a different part of the page without breaking
-- Use classes to define modules and prefix any child elements e.g. `.panel-heading` inside `.panel`, `.nav-item` inside `.nav`.
+- Use classes to define modules and prefix any child elements e.g. `.panel-heading` inside `.panel`, `.nav-item` inside `.nav`
 - Objects are re-useable abstractions that do one job.
 First, look for existing objects to help you build a new module
 - Common modules are included by default and explained
 - When building modules, consider re-use and create abstractions if necessary
 - **Don't modify a base object** once created.
 Either extend it for your module or don't use it.
-- Use *theme* to define backgrounds, typography, colours etc. even if they relate to a module
+- Use *theme* to define background, typography, colour styles even if they relate to a module
-- Use explicit properties e.g. `border-width`, `border-style` then define `border-color` in *theme*
+- Use explicit properties e.g. `border-width`, `border-style`, then define `border-color` in *theme*
 - Use *state* to define e.g. `:hover`, `:active` styles even if they relate to a module

 **Read:**